WeCovr

 Do I need to declare penalty points when getting a motor insurance quote?

-Yes, absolutely.
-You must declare all unspent convictions and penalty points to your insurer.
+Yes, absolutely. you should consider whether you may need to declare all unspent convictions and penalty points to your insurer.
 Failure to do so is a form of insurance fraud and could lead to your policy being cancelled or voided in the event of a claim, leaving you personally liable for all costs.
 Most points remain on your licence for four years but must be declared to insurers for five.

 Will a non-fault claim affect my motor insurance premium?